Mohid169/RK4-Double-Pendulum-Dynamics-simulation/README.md

   <img src="assets/demos/Demo.gif" alt="Double Pendulum Art Demo" width="600"/>
 </div>

 *The demo shows the pendulum painting beautiful, unpredictable patterns as it moves through phase space.
-Each trace is unique due to the chaotic nature of the double pendulum system.*
+Each trace is unique due to the chaotic nature of the double pendulum system.
+Demo was compressed 10 mb to shown in the README.*

 ## ✨ Features